2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The two 2021 releases present entirely different reverse imagery while sharing standard inscriptions.

-Tuskegee Airmen Quarter: A Tuskegee Airman pilot dominates the foreground, suiting up for World War II service with his flight gear.
+Tuskegee Airmen Quarter: The reverse was designed by Chris Costello and sculpted by Phebe Hemphill.
+A Tuskegee Airman pilot dominates the foreground, suiting up for World War II service with his flight gear.
 Moton Field’s control tower rises in the middle distance as two P-51 Mustang fighters pass overhead in formation.

-The inscription “THEY FOUGHT TWO WARS” arcs across the upper portion.
+The inscription “THEY FOUGHT TWO WARS” arcs across the upper portion—referencing the Airmen’s dual battle against fascism abroad and racial discrimination at home.
 Additional inscriptions include “TUSKEGEE AIRMEN” and “ALABAMA” positioned around the design, with “2021” and “E PLURIBUS UNUM” completing the required text.

-Crossing the Delaware Quarter: General Washington stands at left foreground facing right, his drawn saber extended to direct troops forward.
-His commanding gesture points toward the viewer’s right as he leads the crossing.
-A boat filled with Continental Army soldiers follows in the background, navigating the icy Delaware River.
+Crossing the Delaware Quarter: The reverse was designed by Benjamin Sowards of the Mint Artistic Infusion Program and sculpted by Mint Medallic Artist Michael Gaudioso.
+General Washington stands at left foreground facing right, his drawn saber extended to direct troops forward.
+A boat filled with Continental Army soldiers follows in the background, navigating the icy Delaware River on the night of December 25–26, 1776.

 “CROSSING THE DELAWARE” appears along the right side.
 “UNITED STATES OF AMERICA” arcs along the upper rim, with “QUARTER DOLLAR” positioned at the bottom.
 This arrangement differs from the Tuskegee design’s text placement.